krishna-shri/weather-service/README.md

-# Weather Appl
+# Weather App

-Use this app to get weather update of any location
+Use this application to get weather update of any location

 ## Live --> https://krishna-weather-app.herokuapp.com/